-Physical Education is a required course of the curriculum.
+Physical Education is a required course in the curriculum.
 The official Physical Education uniform must be worn on the days the class meets.
-(The "official uniform" is the school purchased t-shirt and shorts, which can be purchased in the business office or at Dennis Uniform).
+(The "official uniform" is the school purchased t-shirt and shorts, which can be purchased in the business office).
 Other equipment is not acceptable for Physical Education class nor for the Weight Training class.